-Seventeen of the 32 swimming sites were graded as Very Good or Good in 2022-2023, which is consistent with the previous year.
-While the overall performance is lower than other regions, the result is influenced by a large proportion of monitored swimming sites being in lagoons and estuaries, where the impacts of rainfall are more apparent, with reduced dilution and flushing of pollution inputs.
+Nineteen of the 32 swimming sites were graded as Very Good or Good in 2023-2024, which is an improvement on the previous year.
+The overall performance is influenced by a large proportion of monitored swimming sites being in lagoons and estuaries, where the impacts of rainfall are more apparent, with reduced dilution and flushing of pollution inputs.